Australian shepherds are an outgoing, playful, and intelligent breed.

 They may also then spend a lot of time barking or whining to come inside.

-If you see your dog panting hard in the heat or hunching over and lifting their paws in the cold, it is time to bring them in!
+If you see your dog panting hard in the heat or hunching over and lifting its paws in the cold, it is time to bring them in!